Updated: Mar 29

-Editor's Note: The following letter and those that come after it were forwarded to the Warfighting Society.
-Written in response to Major General Julian Alford's thought-provoking article on the future of US Marine Corps infantry in the June 2021 issue of the Marine Corps Gazette, they feature a dialogue between two Marine officers: Courtney Massengale, an Operation Iraqi Freedom/Operation Enduring Freedom (OIF/OEF) veteran, mid-career field grade officer who doesn’t write and lurks on Twitter, and Sam Damon, an OIF/OEF veteran, mid-career field grade officer who writes and tweets frequently.
+Editor's Note: The letter below and those that follow it were forwarded to the Warfighting Society.
+Written in response to Major General Julian Alford's thought-provoking article on the future of US Marine Corps infantry in the June 2021 issue of the Marine Corps Gazette, they feature a dialogue between two Marine officers: Courtney Massengale, an Operation Iraqi Freedom/Operation Enduring Freedom (OIF/OEF) veteran, mid-career field grade officer who neither publishes nor lurks on Twitter, and Sam Damon, an OIF/OEF veteran, mid-career field grade officer who writes and tweets frequently.
 We made minor edits to the letters for readability.
 They have otherwise been left untouched.

 I read the latest Gazette article you sent me from General Alford.
 I love Alford.
 I still remember him appearing mysteriously at Range 400 to clear a SAW malfunction during the attack when we were at IOC.
 That man would fit in any era of the Marine Corps.
 He’s some combination of Mark Twain and Magnus Ver Magnusson.
 A slow talking Southerner with an eloquent pen who deadlifts 1000 lbs.
 There isn't a grunt alive who wouldn’t sing his praises.